-After a fifteen-year career in the book publishing industry, most recently as Vice President, Assistant Publisher, and Director of Publicity at PublicAffairs, Gene Taft relocated to Washington, DC and in 2006 set up his own public relations firm, GT/PR, specializing in the promotion of books and authors.
-A long-time media, marketing, communications, and public relations professional, Taft blends his significant experience dealing with "serious non-fiction" books and his personal love of popular culture by working on a wide range of books on politics, current events, history, biography, sports, music, film, and television.
+After a fifteen-year career in the book publishing industry, Gene Taft relocated to the greater Washington, DC area and in 2006 set up his own public relations firm, GT/PR, specializing in the promotion of books and authors.
+A long-time marketing, communications and public relations professional, Taft blends his significant experience dealing with "serious non-fiction" books and his personal love of popular culture by working on a wide range of books on politics, current events, history, biography, sports, music, film, and television.

 Upon moving to Washington, DC in late 2005, Taft observed that there were an abundance of authors in town and plenty of national and local media, but surprisingly few good book publicists operating exclusively in "The District."
 And although there are a number of very fine freelance publicity firms around today, Taft also noticed that over the past several years there were fewer and fewer small firms around to work more intimately with authors.